cuff-links/mongo/tutorial/Build-Mongodb-From-Source.md

 core|  Builds mongod, mongos, and the mongo shell. install|  Installs to the directory used with the `--prefix` option, or to `/usr/local` if no `--prefix` was specified. unittests|  Builds the unit tests.
 The preferred way to run the unit tests is either with resmoke.py or by running the unit test executables.
 For examples, see run-unit-tests.

+Please note that using `ccache` with SCons does not work as expected (see https://jira.mongodb.org/browse/SERVER-38389).
+We advise not using `ccache` to enable build caching, but to instead use the SCons built-in caching mechanism by adding `--cache` to your SCons invocation.
+If you must use `ccache`, you can partially work around it by setting `MAXLINELENGTH` to a very high value on the SCons command line.
+Note that if you use `ccache` by setting, say CC=`ccache g++`, SCons may become unable to detect when your compiler binary changes and may not rebuild files when necessary.

 Windows Specific Instructions
 -----------------------------